conveyal/analysis-ui/docs/edit-scenario/modifications.md

 - To detour this pattern so that it serves a stop Z between B and C, select B as the "start of reroute/extension", select C as the "end of reroute/extension", activate route editing, click on the new segment to add a stop, and drag the added stop to Z. Speeds and dwell times can be set on this new segment.
 Baseline speeds and dwell times between A and B, and between C and D, are not affected.

 .. _custom:
 ### Custom
 The custom modification type allows us to try out new development features that are not yet generally supported. _You should not use this modification type without consulting with your support team; an improper configuration may produce errors during analysis._

 ## Street Network Modifications
+Modifications effecting the street network were introduced in June of 2020 and are being considered as an experimental release.
+Later releases may change some aspects of these modifications.

 .. _add_streets
 ### Add Streets
-The **add streets** modification allows you to add new links to the street network, making new walking, cycling or driving connections to or around your transit network.
-Specifically it allows you to draw one or more polylines which will each be automatically connected to any intersecting streets in the chosen baseline street network.
-The new streets can then be characterised by travel times for walking, cycling, and driving as well as a parameter for cycling traffic stress.
+The **add streets** modification allows you to add new links to the street network, making new walking, cycling, and/or driving connections to or around your transit network.
+Each new street or set of streets can be characterised by mode-specific access restrictions and travel speeds.
+You can also specify a level of traffic stress for cyclists.
+Each modification allows one or more new streets to be drawn on the map, and attributes of these streets are set at the level of the modification.
+So for example you might use one modification to add two pedestrian bridges to your network and another for a network of shared-use bike paths.

+Once you've created the modification, you can add streets to the map by clicking the line icon on the right side of the map.
+This allows you to draw a polyline which will be linked to the street network only at the first and last points.
+To finish a polyline, click again on the final point or select "finish" from the editing menu.
+To create a line connecting to the existing network at several points, you will need to create multiple lines.
+Click the line icon again to start drawing a second polyline starting from the same point.

+You can also edit existing lines by clicking on the edit layers icon.
+This will allow you to add, move, or delete nodes.
+To delete a whole line, click on the trash can icon and then click somewhere on the line.

 .. _modify_streets
 ### Modify Streets